PotHix/pothix.github.com/content/posts/dactyl1.md

 2   | Promicro          | $ 5.90      | R$ 36,72\*   | [AliExpress](https://www.aliexpress.com/item/32989454698.html)
 1   | 2.0% flux solder  | $ 2.11      | R$ 11,60     | [AliExpress](https://www.aliexpress.com/item/33006453680.html)

+_update: It turned out the M3 screw is not the right one and the wrong jumper cables were sent 😕_.

 ### Extras: